"What is history but a fable agreed upon?" - Karl Marx

 In Key Stage 3 and 4 students are given homework which explores topics taught in the classroom and requires them to expand their knowledge through activities and research.

 The History Department looks forward to re-establishing a Key Stage 5 course.
-We would like to utilise our teacher expertise by introducing topics about the rise and fall of fascism in Italy and the divisions between East and West Germany, 1918-1989.
+We would like to utilise our teachers’ expertise to offer an inspiring course.

 Key Stage 3

-- Was life really 'measly' during the Middle Ages?
+- Was life measly during the middle ages?

 Key Stage 4